19th Tennessee Infantry Regiment: The Antebellum Period in East Tennessee

 With the increase and development of agriculture in East Tennessee, there was a corresponding increase in the slave population of the region during the decade of the 1850s—some 21 percent, as opposed to an increase of only 14 percent in the white population.
 While only about one-fourth of Southerners, as a whole, could afford to own any slaves at all, and the majority being owned by the wealthiest 6 percent, only about 10 percent of East Tennesseans were slaveholders.

 Though Tennessee had a strong Union loyalist coalition, with East Tennessee having a particularly strong Unionist presence, in the months following South Carolina's secession, the coalition soon began to splinter.
 Lincoln's call for 75,000 volunteers to put down the rebellion in the South left many of loyalists feeling betrayed.
 With most loyalists feeling betrayed by Lincoln, secessionist leaders quickly moved to exploit the shift in public opinion.

 On April 25, 1861, only thirteen days after General P.G.T.
 Beauregard's Confederate gunners opened fire on Fort Sumter, Tennessee's legislature met to consider the question of secession.
 On May 6, the legislature declared the state independent from the United States.
 The legislature also granted Governor Isham G. Harris the authority to create a state army of 55,000 men.

 Though a military alliance was signed with the Confederate States of America the very next day, Tennessee's Declaration of Independence was submitted for a referendum to be held on June 8.
 Almost 70 percent of the voters approved of secession, but 69 percent of East Tennesseans voted against it.
+Nonetheless, Tennessee officially seceded from the Union and joined the Confederacy.